microsoft/presidio/docs/samples.md

 ---

-## Add custom PII entity recognizer
+## Add Custom PII Entity Recognizer

 This sample shows how to add an new regex recognizer via API.
 This simple recognizer identifies the word "rocket" in a text and tags it as a "ROCKET entity.